yc518suray/searching-for-PCP/README.md

 Note that the parameter `number_of_files` should be the same as the parameter `NUM_PROCS` in the driver script `driver.sh`.
 Otherwise, the result is unexpected.

 Afterwards, a file `rd_select.out` is generated.
-Put this file in the `results/130` directory, and specify the specific selection you would like to uncompress in the uncompress.sh script, by setting the parameter `SELECT`. `SELECT=1` means that the first line (selection #1) of `rd_select.out` is used, `SELECT=69` means that the 69th line (selection #69) of `rd_select.out` is used, etc.
+Put this file in the `results/130` directory, and specify the specific selection you would like to uncompress in the uncompress.sh script, by setting the parameter `SELECT`. `SELECT=1` means that the first line (selection #1) of `rd_select.out` is used, `SELECT=69` means that the 69th line (selection #69) of `rd_select.out` is used, etc. `SELECT=-1` disables the random selection function, and all lines will be uncompressed.

 This trick can be used to accelerate uncompression.
 For example, suppose there are 1001 selections in the file `rd_select.out`.
 We can have 1001 computers work on each selection.
 So this trick can also be used to parallelized the uncompression process.
+If, however, one would like to find unique PCPs, rather than just PCPs, this trick has to be modified.

 ### Verifaction